loloicci/okimochi/README.md

 Run `okimochi init "<your gpg-ids>"`

-+ Your gpg-id is a 64bit value in hex.
-Run `gpg --list-keys` to find it.

 You can also run `okimochi git init` to make your storage a git repo.
 A new commit will be made every time you add or remove an okimochi.